PX4/PX4-user_guide/en/power_module/README.md

 Power Distribution Boards (PDB) include a power module, and additionally have wiring to supply power to motors.
 They may also include a BEC to supply power to servos and other actuators.

-The PX4 battery/power module configuration (via the ADC interface) is covered in: [Power Module Setup](../config/battery.md).
+The PX4 battery/power module configuration (via the ADC interface) is covered in: [Battery Estimation Tuning](../config/battery.md).

 This section provides links/information about supported power modules and power distribution boards: